sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 3. Docker container deploy through Kubernetes.

 The case describe the scenario when the user is setting a label via "config kube label add <key>=<value>".
 If labels match the manifest on the master the docker image gets deployed.
-Using the same approach beteen "pending" and "ready" an auto-generation process can happen and register the Docker as a new package.
+Using the same approach, between "pending" and "ready" states an auto-generation process can happen and register the
+Docker as a new package.
 With that, a deployed image will become an installed SONiC Package, that can be managed in "local" mode as well.

 <!-- omit in toc -->
 ### Warmboot and Fastboot Design Impact